ogtomi/crypto_lib/docs/cbc_mode.md

 ## Advantages of CBC

 The reatest advantage CBC has over [ECB](/docs/ecb_mobe.md) mode is that identical blocks do not have the same cipher.
 This is because the initialization vecotr addds a random factor to each block.

+## Disadvantages of CBC mode

+Encryption is not tolerant of block loses.
+This is because blocks depend on their previous blocks for encryption.
+So, if a block is lost, the encryption of all subsequent blocks will not be possible.
+This chained behaviour also means that the encryption of blocks needs to be done sequentially, not in parallel.
+However, these disadvantages do not extend to decryption, which can be done in parallel if all ciphertext blocks are available and can tolerate block losses.